You are here

 Just two months later Jefferson, then in Washington, heard a disturbing rumor.
 He wrote an acquaintance in Baltimore to learn the truth—had James Hemings committed suicide?
 Within days he received confirmation that Hemings had taken his life.
 Only one explanation was given, "the General opinion that drinking too freely was the cause."23

 This leaves many questions about James Hemings unanswered.
-He was accomplished, traveled, and self-educated, but his life as a free man was tragically short.
-Nevertheless, he left a legacy in culinary history.
-Among the first of America's ranking chefs, he—along with the highly trained enslaved individuals who followed him as Jefferson's chefs—serves today as inspiration to culinary historians such as Michael Twitty and Ashbell McElveen.
+Nevertheless, he left an important legacy in culinary history.
+He - along with the highly trained enslaved individuals who succeeded him in Washington and at Monticello - serves as inspiration to modern-day chefs and culinary historians alike.

 Primary Source References